pelamfi/whatsapp-archive-browse/README.md

 ## Whatsapp Archive Browseability Generator

 This tool scans a directory for exported Whatsapp archives, zipped or otherwise and generates a clean static HTML folder where backed up Whatsapp chats can be viewed.

-This project is generated with the help of GPT-4o / Copilot.
+NOTE: This project is partially generated with the help of Claude Sonnet 3.5 / GPT-4o / Copilot.

-NOTE: Work in progress!
-Only basic parsing code exists now.

 ## Testing Approach